 Both Rachel and Sargon's parents believe in the importance of taking practices from your culture and family and continue them in a way that makes sense for you personally.
-"You take the traditions that you shared when you were younger, and then mold them into something that's uniquely yours," Rachel's father, Ray Larson, explains.
+"You take the traditions that you shared when you were younger, and then mould them into something that's uniquely yours," Rachel's father, Ray Larson, explains.

 The couple did just that in several different ways on their wedding day.
-To honor Sargon's family, the Kleela — a red ribbon and white ribbon used to symbolize unity in Assyrian wedding ceremonies — from his parent's own wedding was placed in his boutonniere.
+To honour Sargon's family, the Kleela — a red ribbon and white ribbon used to symbolise unity in Assyrian wedding ceremonies — from his parent's own wedding was placed in his boutonniere.
 In a nod to Rachel's Mediterranean roots, all the arrangements featured fresh herbs and the table settings and other reception décor included lemons and olive branches.

 Press play on above to see the many other ways Sargon and Rachel incorporated both their cultures and family histories into their wedding day in Texas.